• Skip to main content

 Sharon Rigsby

-Tomato Avocado Feta Salad with Corn is full of fresh tomatoes, rich buttery avocado, briny feta cheese, and tender corn topped with a light citrusy dressing.
+Flavorful Tomato Avocado Feta Salad with Fresh Corn is a refreshing and vibrant dish full of ripe summer tomatoes bursting with juiciness, creamy and buttery avocado, tangy feta cheese, and tender sweet corn with its natural sweetness.

 Print Recipe Pin Recipe